Albertson & Davidson, LLP Offering $2,500 College Scholarship

 - Their full name, address, and phone number

-- Their major or other program of study
+- Their major or other programs of study

-- If the applicant is under 18, contact information for his or her parents or other legal guardian
+- If the applicant is under 18, contact information for his or her parents or other legal guardians

 Upon receipt of their materials, our attorneys will review the submissions and determine a winner based on the quality of the response and the applicant’s demonstrated potential for academic success.

-- We are proud to announce that Emelia Appelmann has been chosen as this year’s winner.
+We are proud to announce that Emelia Appelmann has been chosen as our 2016 Scholarship winner.
 Congratulations, Emelia!

 An experienced California trust, estate & probate litigation and planning law firm